seyadeodin/fm-state-workshop/src/app/exercise-form/readme.md

 - Need granular control over individual field updates
 - Working with controlled components that need precise state

-## The Exercise
+---

+## Exercise: Convert useState Form to FormData

+**Goal**: Refactor a form from multiple `useState` to FormData with server actions

-Your task is to convert a form that uses multiple `useState` and `useEffect` calls to use FormData with server actions and `useActionState`.
+You have a travel booking form that currently uses multiple `useState` and `useEffect` calls to manage form state.
+This approach creates a lot of boilerplate and complexity.

-**Current approach** (what you'd typically see):
+### Current Issues:

 - Individual state for each form field
-- Manual change handlers
+- Manual change handlers for every input
+- Complex validation logic mixed with component logic
+- No progressive enhancement
+- Difficult to add new fields

+### Your Task:

+Convert the form to use:

+1. **FormData** for automatic form data collection
+2. **Server actions** for form submission
+3. **useActionState** for handling pending states and responses
+4. **Zod** for type-safe validation

+### Implementation Steps:

+1. **Remove individual useState** for each form field
+2. **Create a server action** that accepts FormData
+3. **Add Zod schema** for validation
+4. **Use useActionState** to handle the server action
+5. **Update form to use action** instead of onSubmit handler
+6. **Handle validation errors** in the UI

+### Success Criteria:

+- No individual `useState` for form fields
+- Form data automatically collected via FormData
-- Manual form submission with fetch
+- Server-side validation with Zod
-- Manual loading and error state management

-**Target approach** (the solution in `page.tsx`):

-- FormData captures all form values automatically
-- Server action handles submission
-- `useActionState` manages loading and error states
+- Loading states managed by `useActionState`
+- Progressive enhancement (works without JavaScript)
+- Type-safe form handling throughout
-- Cleaner, more maintainable code
+- Clean, maintainable code with less boilerplate

-## Key Takeaways

-1. **FormData is not a replacement for all state** - It's specifically great for forms
-2. **Server actions simplify data mutations** - No need for separate API routes
-3. **Choose the right tool** - `useState` for interactive UIs, `FormData` for traditional forms
-4. **You don't have to convert everything** - Mix and match approaches as needed